ZachWatkins/tamus-order-theme-wp/README.md

-# Workstation Ordering Application for WordPress
+# TAMUS Ordering Application for WordPress

 Texas A&M University System

-A GNU GPL 2.0 (or later) WordPress Theme to facilitate product ordering within a robust, multi-role return / approve workflow using team-based settings.
+A GNU GPL 2.0 (or later) WordPress Application in two parts (a [plugin](https://github.com/zachwatkins/tamus-order-plugin-wp) and [theme](https://github.com/zachwatkins/tamus-order-theme-wp)) to facilitate internal ordering needs with a multi-role return / approve workflow using team-based settings.

 ## Features